-• Other statutes, cannot be a regulation.
-Information specifically exempted from disclosure by statute (other than FOIA), provided that such statute: requires that the matters be withheld from the public in such a manner as to leave no discretion on the issue; or establishes particular criteria for withholding or refers to particular types of matters to be withheld.
+• Information specifically exempted from disclosure by statute (other than FOIA), provided that such statute: requires that the matters be withheld from the public in such a manner as to leave no discretion on the issue; or establishes particular criteria for withholding or refers to particular types of matters to be withheld.
+Note, statute and not regulation.